Forward Mid Logo

 • applying on behalf of someone under the age of 3.

-Application form C (PDF) is for anyone with a diagnosed mental disorder and/or cognitive impairment.
+Use Application form (risk in traffic 347 kb) for anyone with a diagnosed mental disorder and/or cognitive impairment.
 Only those most in need will be eligible.
-This is defined as:
+This is defined as:-

 People, who as a result of a diagnosed mental disorder or cognitive impairment, have no awareness of danger from traffic and are likely to compromise their safety, or the safety of others.